Charles Faram Hop Development Programme – Crop Update June 2022 CF247 CF247 (already a firm favourite with those who have brewed with it) is growing

-The first varieties from the programme to come through to farm trials were Archer® and Minstrel®, both hedgerow varieties and both with a classic, traditional aroma with a slight twist due to their hedgerow parent.
+The first varieties from the programme to come through to farm trials were Archer® and Minstrel®, both hedgerow varieties with a classic, traditional aroma, plus a slight twist due to their hedgerow parent.

-They are flying high in craft markets worldwide who are looking for more of the traditional flavours as beer styles to develop away from the high hits of the West Coast IPA style hops.
+Archer® is flying high in craft markets worldwide who are looking for more traditional flavours as beer styles develop away from the high hits of the West Coast IPA style hops.

-With changing tastes, naturally the aim of the programme then changed; as the “new world” hops became more popular in Europe the team concentrated on bringing in some of these varieties to make crosses with the strong British rootstocks and create hybrids, something with the best of both worlds.
+With changing tastes, naturally the aim of the programme then changed; as the “new world” hops became more popular in Europe, the team concentrated on bringing in some of these varieties to make crosses with the strong British rootstocks in order to create hybrids; something with the best of both worlds.

-The best way to assess these varieties has been initially through the Charles Faram sensory panel but then later with the help of brewers who have given excellent feedback from brewing trials.
+The best way to assess these varieties has been initially through the Charles Faram sensory panel, and then later with the help of brewers who have given excellent feedback from brewing trials.

 This phase had led to expanded farm trials of these varieties Jester®, Olicana®, Godiva™, Mystic™ and Harlequin®; strong plants with “new world” aromas, excellent disease resistance and good yield.
 These hops have performed well beyond expectation after a further trial period.
 Therefore we aim to make them fully commercial varieties.
 What is extremely exciting is that there are more varieties coming through the programme which have new, intense aromas and remarkable flavours.

 Growers and new varieties from around the world compete as our panel of expert brewers establish the best sample of new and commercial varieties from the Hop Development Programme.